* This post may contain affiliate links or sponsored content. *

 For even more accuracy, you can use the kitchen scale to determine the mass of the ice cubes before you begin.
 Later on, you can mass them again to get an idea of how much water has melted.

-Once you’ve done any sort of weighing or measuring the ice cubes and taken notes, put them in the designated containers.
-Keep one ice cube bare and cover one with salt.
-Use the same measurement for all of your materials.
-For example, if you use 1 teaspoon of salt, use 1 teaspoon of sugar on the next cube.
-Your ice cubes most likely are not all the same size, but you can control the amount of “melter” you are using.
-It is always good to teach and remind about precision in an experiment.
+Be sure to use the same amount of salt for all of your ice cube tests.
+For example, if you use one teaspoon of salt, use one teaspoon of sugar on the next cube.
+Your ice cubes are most likely not all the same size, but you can control the amount of “melter” you use.

-Once the experiment is set up, wait a designated amount of time (5 minutes is a good place to start) to see the effects.
 Take notes on observable changes.
-If you got the mass of the ice before the experiment, you can brush off any salt or other melting agent and weigh the cube again.
-Note that any particle left on the ice cube does add mass, so this measurement helps with accuracy but is not 100% precise.
+If you measured the mass of the ice before the experiment, you can brush off any salt or other melting agent and weigh the cube again.
+Note that any particle left on the ice cube will add mass, so this measurement helps with accuracy but is not 100% precise.

 Keep track of the changes and determine the results of the experiment.
 If you are working on graphing in math, this is a great opportunity to graph the masses you observed before and after the experiment.